My rating: 5 of 5 stars

 “A man’s review of the past goes on in the shadow of the future…Illusions can be tremendously harmful,” writes the researchers, “but they can also inspire works of great nobility and accomplishment.
 They play a crucial, helpful and hurtful part in the lives of most persons during early adulthood.
 Some reduction in illusions is now appropriate and beneficial, but it is neither possible nor desirable to overcome all illusions in the Mid-life Transition or even by the end of middle adulthood.
 Illusion continues to have its place—a mixed blessing, or a mixed curse—all through the life cycle.
 The best way to avoid illusions is not to want anything very much.
 And that is hardly a prescription for a full life” (p 192-3).

-And this is also how you can easily spot the phonies: those men who jokingly tell you that they never wanted what they got.
+This is also how you can easily spot the phonies: those men who jokingly tell you that they never wanted what they got.
 The famed writer who stands in front of an audience and says he never wanted to be a writer.
 I call bullshit on that every time.

 You never hear of a star basketball player telling a reporter he never wanted to play basketball.
 Nope.
 Athletes, unlike many artists with false modesty and false humility, will tell you true.
 These athletes practiced as a child, worked hard, wanted their dream to come true more than anything—and they ended up being successful.
 The ones who half-ass it are usually the ones who fail.
 But every person’s Destiny and Dream is different.
 You have to want to be the best to be the best.